-- Take 5-10 minutes to look at your inbox.
-Reduce recurring ones that you haven’t read in the past 30 days.
-When you unsubscribe to some email lists, you will see what a difference it makes during the year.
+- Take 5-10 minutes to look at your inbox, reducing the recurring ones that you haven’t gotten to in the past 30 days.
+When you do a cleanup like this, unsubscribing to some email lists, you will see what a difference it makes during the year

-- Keep reminders listing your top and most important goals and focuses, getting the stuff that really matters done by taking the necessary steps.
+- Keep reminders – just below your computer screen, listing your top and most important goals and focuses, getting the stuff that really matters done by taking the necessary steps.

 - Exercise regularly.
 Try and work out every day.
 Because the focus of this challenge is not only about getting stronger, but because of the positive mental benefits and to reduce stress.
 Make it a natural habit.

 - Accept what is.
-If you are not in the best physical shape as you were 2 years back, accept that this is what it is now.
-Try not to deflect or push it away.
-Then it just persists, taking your attention which causes worry, anxiety and negative emotions.
+For instance, if you are truly not in the best physical shape you were 2 years back, accept that this is what it is now.
+Try and not to deflect or push it away because then it just persists, taking up your attention which can cause worry, anxiety and negative emotions and behavior.
+Don’t only look at your fitness levels like this; apply this in your relationships too.
 If you are in a negative place, accept it first.
 Once you’ve accepted it, it will give you the clarity to direct all your mental energies towards making those changes, positively.